 The bright summer sky reflected in the water in pastel, gold and platinum.

 Slowly fell a summer dusk in the quiet evening.
 Just behind the cape, invisible to us, but still close, the loon called his ancient alarm.
 A swift struck its swirling flashing hunt over the water surface.

-A long time, we sat watching the shifts of light in the summer night.
+A long time, we sat watching the shifts of light in the warm summer night.
 Vårvik’s church was breathing slowly.
 Was this a dream?
 Was it dawn already?